jam14d/worksample/CodetoCodons/README.md

 - **Protein Translation:** Translate the RNA sequence into a chain of amino acids, forming a protein.

 ## Prerequisites
 Before you begin, ensure you have Python installed on your system.
 You can download Python from [python.org](https://www.python.org/downloads/).
-This project assumes you are using Python 3.x.
+This project assumes you are using Python Python 3.11.7.

 ## Installation Steps
 To run the app, follow these steps: